apostrophe-module

 to this module.

-If you need to localize options.subject
+If you need to localize options.subject, you can call

-req.__ns('apostrophe', subject)
+req.__ns('apostrophe', subject).

-The callback receives (err, info)
+The callback receives (err, info), per the Nodemailer documentation.

-With most transports, lack of an err
+With most transports, lack of an err indicates the message was

 handed off but has not necessarily arrived yet and could still